By Saylık SeherandMalanii Oleh

 For example, if a miner notices a large buy order for a particular cryptocurrency token, they might insert their own buy order first, then validate the larger buy order, and subsequently net an arbitrage.

-Front-running in crypto goes deeper than you think.
+Front-running in cryptocurrency goes deeper than it first appears.
 In addition to validators who get the highest share of front-running gains, there is also a vast network of Maximum Extractable Value (MEV) traders operating bots to profit from blockchain’s complicated nature.
-Front-running bots are smart contracts programmed to scan and capitalize on impending transactions, e.g., by altering the order for pending transactions in the mempool.

 According to Ryan Zurrer, around 50 teams are actively involved in MEV, with roughly 10 dominating the scene.
 The best teams earn monthly profits in the “high five to mid-six figures” range and have made millions in optimal market conditions.